 (Citi is a CardRatings.com advertiser)

-The Citi® Double Cash Card – 18 month BT offer features 1% cash back when you make a purchase and another 1% cash back as you pay your balance.
+The Citi® Double Cash Card – 18 month BT offer features 1% cash back when you make a purchase and another 1% cash back as you pay your balance (at least the minimum amount due, on time).
 Neither card has an annual fee, but Citi®’s intro offer of 0 percent APR for 18 months on balance transfers could be a nice perk if you're looking to pay off a large purchase over time.
 Citi®’s redemption options are more flexible, too.
 Cardholders can redeem cash back for gift cards, checks or statement credits.
 If you want cash in your hand — or in your account — the Citi® Double Cash Card – 18 month BT offer is a better option.

 Both cards have no annual fee, but Chase® Freedom gives 5% cash back (the equivalent of a $150 bonus) on up to $1,500 in gas and local transportation purchases when you sign up.
 Unlike the 2% cash back Fidelity® offers on every purchase, Chase® Freedom gives 1% cash back on purchases.
 Both cards offer similar benefits, including no annual fee, purchase and price protection, car rental insurance and zero liability.
 However, Chase® Freedom lets you redeem rewards through an account statement credit, electronic deposit into your savings or checking account, or for gift cards, travel and merchandise.
 Want more cash back for the life of your card?
 Then go with Fidelity®.
 If flexibility is more important, then Chase® Freedom is your card.

-You understand the importance of reaching financial goals like retirement by 65 or incurring less student debt.
-You also understand that financial milestones often take time and with patience and strategy you’re setting yourself up for long-term success.
+If you value financial goals like retirement by 65 or incurring less student debt and also understand that financial milestones often take time and patience and strategy to set yourself up for long-term success, the Fidelity® Rewards Visa Signature® Card could be right for you.
 If you already have a Fidelity account and are looking for a no-fuss way to add to your investment or retirement savings, you should consider this card.